-The Grid Insight OV-1 (a.k.a. the "Oysterville Board") is a small, inexpensive embeddable module that contains a digital radio receiver and data decoder for use with wireless utility meter transmitters from Itron, Schlumberger, GE, Badger, Hersey, and Mueller.
+The Grid Insight OV-1 (a.k.a. the “Oysterville Board”) is a small, inexpensive embeddable module that contains a digital radio receiver and data decoder for use with wireless utility meter transmitters from Itron, Schlumberger, GE, Badger, Hersey, Mueller, Neptune, and Kamstrup.

-It addition to the SCM modes, the Oysterville Board supports
+It addition to the SCM and SCM+ modes, the Oysterville Board supports

-- Badger ORION narrowband and FHSS modes for Badger ORION CE water and gas transmitters, and
+Badger ORION narrowband and FHSS modes for Badger ORION CE water and gas transmitters,

 Utilizing patented frequency-hopping algorithms, the Oysterville Board provides optimized modes that increase the number of transmissions received per hour without sacrificing sensitivity and range.
 For compatible transmitters, an exclusive frequency-hopping synchronization feature enables reception from a target transmitter as frequently as every four seconds.

 Development kits are available to qualified utilities, utility service providers, and system integrators.
 Technology licensing is also available for custom applications.
 For more information, contact us.

 Download the OV-1 900 MHz AMR Receiver Module Data Sheet

 The OV-1 can be easily incorporated into a wireless utility meter receiver network relay solution (i.e., an AMR gateway).
 Grid Insight offers a reference implementation of just such a thing.
 To keep costs down and maximize customizability, it uses an off-the-shelf Raspberry Pi running Linux as the host, coupled with a custom adapter board to mate a Grid Insight® OV-1 “Oysterville” 900 MHz AMR receiver module to the Pi.